Thinking of going to Disney World for the VERY first time?

 First, we highly recommend that you download the My Disney Experience app.
 You’ll be able to use this app to check park times, make Disney Genie+ ride selections (more on that in a second), make dining reservations, check the wait times for the rides, look at park maps, and SO MUCH MORE.

 You’ll also be able to create accounts for your family members on there, link your tickets, and link MagicBands too.

 Click here to see the steps you should take on My Disney Experience NOW before your upcoming Disney World trip.

 Another thing you’ll be able to do on the My Disney Experience app is place a Mobile Order for your food for many Disney World quick-service spots.
-Mobile Order is in many ways essentially required at a lot of locations right now.

 With Mobile Order, you’ll preorder and pay for your food on your phone at many locations.
 Familiarizing yourself with the app to begin with can save headaches once in the parks and you just want some food!

 You’ll also be able to use the app to do Mobile Dine Check-in for Disney World restaurants.

 Essentially, for table service restaurants in Disney World, you’ll generally be able to skip the check-in desk and check-in for your reservation right from your phone!
 You’ll receive a text when your table is ready.